-My university recommends that students call the neighborhood desk in the event of a power outage in the dorms.
+My university recommends that students call the neighborhood desk in the event of power outages on campus.
 I also learned how to report power outages to the power company itself, in case the neighborhood desk phone was down or busy.
 I recommend programming these numbers into your phone for easy access.

 Don’t leave your room

-Until you receive instructions from other staff members, you should stay inside your room, as the digital locks on doors may not work and it can be difficult to get back inside the room.
+Until you receive instructions from other staff members, you should stay inside your room during power outages on campus.
+This is because the digital locks on doors may not work and it can be difficult to get back inside the room.
 Of course, if the fire alarm is going off, it’s better to evacuate than to just stay inside.
-Read my post about evacuating during a fire alarm with vision impairment and/or photosensitivity here.

 Unplug power cords